Ryan-cmd12/aiip8-Soh-Yong-Kai-Ryan-715F/README.md

 ## Metrics Used:
 - Precision: Among predicted phishing, how many are truly phishing.
 - Recall: Among Truly phishing websites, how many are predicted correctly
-- F1-score: harmonic mean of precision and recall
+- F1-score: harmonic mean of precision and recall   \
 In phishing detection, number of false positives and false negatives matter a lot, hence these metrics provide a clearer picture than simply accuracy alone.

 ## Evaluation of models:
 - Linear models (Logistic Regression/LinearSVC) achieved similar results and are score pretty good.
 - This indicates that the features are mostly linear where more feature == greater likelihood of phishing.
 - Logistic Regression has fewer True Positive and False Positives than LinearSVC indicating that Logistic Regression has a stricter threshold on what it considers phishing
--ExtraTreesClass has significantly more False Positives than the other models indicating that features are less non-linear than it would like.
+- ExtraTreesClass has significantly more False Positives than the other models indicating that features are less non-linear than it would like.